 A single malt barrel leaked in the basement,

 And the joys you dare hold dear, could slip through bad teeth,

 To stay those of damp Virginia slims that still come ablaze.

-One morning, two buttons went missing, a shoelace was broken,
+One morning, two buttons went missing, a shoelace came broken,

 A little Black boy ran for the bayou,